A common, multifaceted… and still mysterious disorder

 -

-Early detection : a simple digestive test could, tomorrow, identify children at risk before symptoms appear.
+Early detection : a simple digestive test could, tomorrow, identify children at risk before the appearance of symptoms.

 -

-Integrative approach : combining behavioral management, nutritional monitoring and microbiota support would offer a more comprehensive strategy.
+Integrative approach : combining behavioral support, nutritional monitoring and microbiota support would offer a more comprehensive strategy.

 In practice, what can be done now?